 Don't use:

-- Anything below 70 proof
+- Anything below 70 proof (under-extracts, food safety concern over time)

 Does Cheap Vodka Make Bad Extract?